2 Exploring Candy database

 1. Open the database.

-2. Open table Pralines.
-The table Pralines opens in Datasheet View.
+2. Open the Pralines table.
+The table opens in Datasheet View.

-3. Click in the column ChocolateType on a value White.
+3. Click a value “White” in the ChocolateType column.

-4. Choose tab Home > button Selection (group Sort & Filter) > Equals “White”.
+4. Choose Home tab > Selection (Sort & Filter group) > Equals “White”.

-Access shows now the records (4 records ) whose chocolate type is white.
-You can see that a filtering has been applied to the table:
+Access now shows the records (4 records) where the chocolate type is white.
+You can see that a filter has been applied:

-Information need: Show all pralines with the chocolate type Milk.
+Information needed: Show all pralines with chocolate type “Milk.”

 Task 2.9 File: candy365.accdb

-1. Click on the filter symbol at the right of the column head ChocolateType.
+1. Click the filter icon to the right of the ChocolateType column header.

 Figure 2.23: Dialog box filter.

-1. Select in the dialog box Milk and deselect White.
+1. In the dialog box, select “Milk” and deselect “White.”
 Click OK.
-There are now 18 records shown, all with chocolate type Milk.
+Now, 18 records are shown, all with chocolate type “Milk.”

-The showed options in Figure 2.23 depend on the field type.
-With a text field, there is a submenu Text Filters and with a numeric field, there is a submenu Number Filters.
+The options shown in depend on the field type.
+For a text field, there is a Text Filters submenu; for a numeric field, there is a Number Filters submenu.

-Information need: Show all pralines with the chocolate type Milk and filling type Marzipan.
+Information needed: Show all pralines with chocolate type “Milk” and filling type “Marzipan.”

 Task 2.10 File: candy365.accdb

-2. Choose tab Home > Button Selection (group Sort & Filter) > Equals “Marzipan”.
+2. Choose Home tab > Selection (Sort & Filter group) > Equals “Marzipan”.

-Three records are displayed with chocolate type Milk and with filling type Marzipan.
+Three records are displayed with chocolate type “Milk” and filling type “Marzipan.”

 Filtering is removed and all records are displayed again.

-Another way to remove the filter is by clicking on the button Filtered in the status bar.
-The text on the button will turn into Unfiltered.
-Clicking again applies the last used filter.
+Another way to remove the filter is by clicking the Filtered button in the status bar.
+The text on the button will change to Unfiltered.
+Clicking again reapplies the last used filter.

 Task 2.11 File: candy365.accdb

-1. Click the arrow tip at the right in column head PralineCosts, choose Number Filters > Between….
+1. Click the arrow in the PralineCosts column header, then choose Number Filters > Between….

-2. Close the table Pralines and choose No on the question to save the changes.
+2. Close the Pralines table and choose No when asked to save changes.

-For printing, Access uses the printers that are available in Windows.
+Access uses the printers available in Windows for printing.

-Depending on the view in an Access object, the result can be printed.
-For example, you can print datasheet views at tables and queries, report views at reports, and form views at forms.
+Depending on the view of an Access object, the result can be printed.
+For example, you can print datasheet views for tables and queries, report views for reports, and form views for forms.

-There is no option for printing the design view, but Access has a tool named Database Documenter with which you can print the design characteristics of database objects.
+There is no option to print the design view, but Access has a tool called Database Documenter that lets you print the design characteristics of database objects.

-The print options are available through File > Print.
-You then have the following options:
+Print options are available through File > Print.
+You have the following options:

 Figure 2.25: Print options in Access.

-With the choice Print Preview, you can customize the print, such as page size, portrait or landscape, margins, ….
+With Print Preview, you can customize the printout, such as page size, orientation, margins, and more.

 2.13 Exercises